How to Travel with Marijuana and Avoid Trouble

 As previously noted, cannabis is illegal at the federal level.
 So even if your region is cannabis-friendly, you can theoretically be taken into custody if stopped by federal law enforcement agencies.
 Thankfully, the odds of this actually happening are low.

 Federal agents aren’t concerned with routine traffic stops.
 If you’re apprehended by them, you probably have much bigger problems on your hands.
-Federal officials may target people suspected of running large-scale operations or trafficking drugs, but they’re not generally concerned with searching the vehicles of citizens who drive over the speed limit.
+Federal officials may target people suspected of running large-scale operations or trafficking drugs, but they’re not generally concerned with actively searching for marijuana in the vehicles of citizens who drive over the speed limit.
 If you’re curious about the penalties you might face if caught, your best bet is to brush up on the state—rather than the federal—laws.

 Assessing the Risk